davestearns/tutorials/src/ids.md

     UUID is encoded in base36 instead of hex (base16) to keep it shorter.

+    If you instead want a totally random ID, set the class property `ORDERED = False`, and a UUIDv4 will be used instead.
+    This is appropriate when you are using the IDs as authorization tokens and you want them to be totally unguessable (e.g., a meeting ID for a video conferencing app).

     The `id` will be typed as a `TestID`, but since it inherits from `BaseID` and that inherits from `str`, you can treat `id` as a string.
 Database libraries and other encoders